 Each application is assessed by faculty members working in the admissions team, which is composed of experienced academic and support staff members.
 During an initial check, the AUC admissions team looks to see if an application is complete (including having received their recommendation) and the minimum diploma requirements are met.

-All complete applications which meet the minimum diploma requirements and are submitted on time are then reviewed by academic tutors under the guidance of AUC’s Admissions Committee.
+All complete applications which meet the minimum diploma requirements and are submitted on time for a given deadline are then reviewed by academic tutors under the guidance of AUC’s Admissions Committee.
 Each application is independently reviewed by two admissions tutors based on clearly defined criteria as described in the policy on admissions below.
 If the two tutors reviewing a certain application agree as to whether the applicant should be offered a place at AUC, they put the applicant forward to the Admissions Committee for consideration in the cohort.
 Should the two reviewers diverge in their decision, the Admissions Committee will investigate whether the candidate qualifies for an offer.

 Based on the recommendations of the admissions tutors, the Admissions Committee decides on the number of offers to be made based on the criteria and composition of all possible applicants in a cohort, per batch.